Pickleball: Instructional, Open Play, and Drills

 FAQs

-What’s the difference between Instructional and Open Play?
+What’s the difference between Instructional, Open Play, and Drills?

-Yes, you can enter both lotteries, but if selected, you can only participate in one program.
+Yes, you can enter all 3lotteries, but if selected, you can only participate in one program.

 How do I know if I got in?